2009 swine flu pandemic in Hong Kong

-The 2009 flu pandemic in Hong Kong was part of the worldwide pandemic that started with the city's first reported case of influenza A virus subtype H1N1 infection, commonly called swine flu, on 1 May 2009, in a Mexican national who had travelled to Hong Kong via Shanghai.
-It was also the first reported case of in Asia.
-As of 25 November 2009, there have been 32,301 confirmed cases of swine flu in the city.
+The 2009 flu pandemic in Hong Kong was part of the worldwide pandemic that started with the city's first reported case of influenza A virus subtype H1N1 infection, commonly called swine flu, on 1 May 2009, by a Mexican national who had travelled to Hong Kong via Shanghai.
+It was also the first reported case in Asia.
+There were 32,301 confirmed cases of swine flu in the city.

 Initial response

-Following news of the flu outbreak in Mexico and the United States, on 26 April, Secretary for Food and Health York Chow announced that Hong Kong had raised its influenza pandemic alertness level to "serious", out of three possible alertness levels: alert, serious, and emergency.
-Hong Kong also became one of the first jurisdictions to declare swine flu as a notifiable disease, and much of the procedures against the spread of the swine flu were learned from the 2003 SARS outbreak, of which Hong Kong was the center.
-Chow advised Hong Kong residents to avoid travelling to cities facing an outbreak of the flu, and stated that swine flu has been added to the list of notifiable disease, which required cases of the flu to be reported to the government.
-Residents were also advised to take precautionary measures against infection if travel to affected areas was necessary.
+Following the news of the flu outbreak in Mexico and the United States, on 26 April, Secretary for Food and Health York Chow announced that Hong Kong had raised its influenza pandemic alertness level to "serious", out of three possible alertness levels: alert, serious and emergency.
+Hong Kong also became one of the first jurisdictions to declare swine flu as a notifiable disease, and much of the procedures against its spread were learned from the 2003 SARS outbreak, of which Hong Kong was the center.
+Chow advised Hong Kong residents to avoid travelling to cities facing this outbreak and stated that swine flu has been added to the list of notifiable disease, which required cases of the flu to be reported to the government.
+Residents were also advised to take precautionary measures against infection if they're about to travel to affected areas.
 Surveillance measures at boundary control points were boosted to detect travellers with fever and respiratory symptoms, and travellers who were suspected of being infected would be quarantined and monitored.